echobind/bisonapp/README.md

 ## Conventions

 - Don't copy/paste files, use generators and Hygen templates.
+Need to update the generator as your project evolves? they are all in the `_templates` folder.
 - Use a single command to run Next, generate Nexus types, and GraphQL types for the frontend.
+By doing this you can ensure your types are always up-to-date.
-- Don't manually type GraphQL responses... use the generated query hooks from GraphQL Codegen.
+- Don't manually write types for GraphQL responses... use the generated query hooks from GraphQL Codegen.
 - All frontend pages are static by default.
-If you need something server rendered, just add `getServerSideProps` like you would in a any Next app.
+If you need something server rendered, just add `getServerSideProps` like you would in any Next app.

 ## Tradeoffs

 - To reduce complexity, Bison avoids yarn workspaces and separate top-level folders.
-Think of your app more like a traditional monolith, but with a separate frontend and API.
+Think of your app a bit more like a traditional monolith, but with a separate frontend and API.
 This means that folders may be a little more "intermingled" than your used to.
+- Currently, Bison only works on Vercel.
+We plan to add support for Netlify soon.

+## Alternatives

+There are a few other projects that are rapidly maturing in the Full Stack JAMStack space.

+**RedwoodJS**
+Redwood is a very promising framework we've got our eye on.
+We took the concept of "Cells" directly from Redwood (though admittedly our version takes a bit more code!).

+**Blitz.js**
+Blitz is also very promising.
+Blitz is built on Next.js (which we love!) and takes a very different approach by attempting to "remove" the API layer using conventions provided by Next.js.

+Like what we've added to Bison, both of these projects are driven by conventions.
+We may borrow concepts from Redwood and Blitz over time, and may even switch to one in the future as things continue to mature.

+We hope Bison can provide a great jumping off point for new apps.
+Especially if you're the type that likes to see how everything is wired together and adapt the "framework" to your needs.

 ---